Whey protein, due to its ability to provide high-quality, rapidly assimilated protein, has become an essential supplement in sports nutrition .

 When to take whey?

-Taking whey right after training is probably the most common.
-During physical effort, your muscles suffer micro-injuries and their repair requires a rapid supply of protein to start muscle protein synthesis .
+Taking whey protein right after a workout is probably the most common option.
+During exercise, your muscles suffer micro-injuries, and their repair requires a rapid supply of protein to initiate muscle protein synthesis .
 Whey isolate , due to its rapid absorption, is often considered the ideal choice for this key moment.
-It is in the 30 minutes following the end of the effort, a period called the " anabolic window ", that the body is most receptive to nutrients.
+The body is most receptive to nutrients within 30 minutes of finishing exercise, a period known as the " anabolic window ."

-A dose of 20 to 30 g of whey after an intense workout helps maximize recovery and stimulate muscle growth by quickly providing the essential amino acids needed to rebuild muscle fibers.
+A 20-30g dose of whey after an intense workout helps maximize recovery and stimulate muscle growth by quickly providing essential amino acids needed to rebuild muscle fibers.
 It also helps limit catabolism (muscle breakdown) that can occur after intense exercise.

-After a night of sleep, the body enters a fasting state where protein stores are depleted.
-Taking a whey shake upon waking helps to quickly stop the muscle catabolism that can occur during the night.
-This helps reestablish an anabolic environment conducive to muscle rebuilding.
+After a night's sleep, the body enters a fasting state where protein stores are depleted.
+Taking a whey protein shake upon waking helps quickly halt muscle catabolism that can occur overnight.
+This helps restore an anabolic environment conducive to muscle rebuilding.

-A morning intake of whey concentrate or clear whey also helps to boost metabolism and provide an appetite suppressant effect, thus limiting morning cravings.
-This is an excellent option for people who do not always have the appetite for a big breakfast, but who still want to ensure a good protein intake from the start of the day.
+A morning intake of whey concentrate or clear whey also helps boost metabolism and provide an appetite suppressant effect, thus limiting morning cravings.
+This is an excellent option for people who don't always have the appetite for a big breakfast, but still want to ensure a good protein intake from the start of the day.

 Between meals: A protein snack

-For athletes or bodybuilders with high protein needs , consuming whey between meals is a great strategy to maintain a consistent protein intake throughout the day.
+For athletes or bodybuilders with high protein needs , consuming whey between meals is an excellent strategy to maintain a consistent protein intake throughout the day.
 A high-protein snack helps support muscle protein synthesis and prevent catabolism.
-This is especially helpful for those looking to maintain or increase muscle mass .
+This is especially useful for those looking to maintain or increase muscle mass .

 Before Bed: Preserve Muscle Mass Overnight

-During sleep, your body enters an extended fasting phase.
+During sleep, your body enters a prolonged fasting phase.
 If you want to avoid muscle loss during this time, consuming slow-digesting proteins like casein is often recommended.
 However, for those who prefer whey , a small dose before bed can help preserve muscle mass by providing a quick protein boost before the body enters the resting phase.

 This is especially beneficial for people who are dieting or cutting , as it helps preserve lean muscle mass while reducing body fat.